jeanjai/support_asana_intergration/README.md

   - Yes!
 Set confirmationEmail to false in the user object in global_variables

-#### Why is the number of Moved to CB tickets higher than the number of submitted tickets in the weekly report?
+#### Why is the number of Moved to proper asana tickets higher than the number of submitted tickets in the weekly report?

   - That's completly normal.
-The Moved to CB tickets include the tasks that were created from previous weeks.
-It's possible that a task that was created last week only got moved to CB tickets this week which could cause the number of moved tickets to be higher than the form submissions.
+The Moved to proper tickets include the tasks that were created from previous weeks.
+It's possible that a task that was created last week only got moved to the proper asana project this week which could cause the number of moved tickets to be higher than the form submissions.

 #### Can I change the google sheet's title?